skuvault/FullTextSearchQuery/README.md

 ON slg.lcid = ssw.language_id
 WHERE slg.lcid = 1033
 ```

-# Fork changes
-The main changes in this fork related to adding FtsQuerySettings to configure this library.
-It allows us to enable or disable functions of this library.

 # More Information
 For more information and a discussion of the code, please see my article [Easy Full-Text Search Queries](http://www.blackbeltcoder.com/Articles/data/easy-full-text-search-queries).